PubInv/ventmon-ventilator-inline-test-monitor/README.md

 If you have received a VentMon from us, it will have VentMonFirmware.ino installed.
 You are welcome to modify the VentMonFirmware.ino file as needed.
-To do so, you will have to install a library of our creation which encpasulates the PIRDS standard.
+To do so, you will have to install a library of our creation which encapsulates the PIRDS standard.
-Copy the libary [pirds_library](https://github.com/PubInv/PIRDS-respiration-data-standard/tree/master/pirds_library) into your Arudino library location.
-You may need to install the Adafruit BME680 library and other libaries as well.
+Copy the library [pirds_library](https://github.com/PubInv/PIRDS-respiration-data-standard/tree/master/pirds_library) into your Arduino library location.
+You may need to install the Adafruit BME680 library and other libraries as well.

 ## Design and Dependencies